Work Visa

 Braga €650 (~$715) €25 (~$27) €7 (~$8)

 Rent in Lisbon is notably higher due to high demand, while Braga offers more affordable options.
 Public transport is efficient and reasonably priced across cities, making it a cost-effective commuting option.
 Securing a job in Portugal can be competitive, but several strategies can enhance your prospects.
-Networking is crucial. attending industry events and joining professional groups can open doors to job opportunities.
+Networking is crucial.
+Attending industry events and joining professional groups can open doors to job opportunities.
 Learning Portuguese, even at a basic level, can significantly improve job prospects, as it demonstrates commitment to integrating into the local culture.
 For those considering the tech sector, targeting companies with a Tech Visa certification can simplify the visa process.
 Lisbon's startup scene is particularly receptive to foreign talent, often offering positions that require English proficiency.
 Additionally, consider the timing of your move.
 Avoid the summer months when many businesses operate at reduced capacity due to holidays.
 Instead, aim for the autumn period when hiring typically ramps up.
 By understanding the nuances of Portugal's job market and cost of living, you can make informed decisions that align with your career and lifestyle goals.

 Insider Tips